C++ Memory Management

 Once we no longer need to use a variable that we have declared dynamically, we can deallocate the memory occupied by the variable.

-For this, we can use the delete operator.
-It returns the memory to the operating system.
+For this, we can use the delete expression.
+It returns the memory back to the operating system.
 This is known as memory deallocation.

 delete pointer_variable;